times-software/OCEAN/psi.md

 #### psi_init
 Takes the system and MPI info and initializes all of the globals.
 Hopefully there will be no need to pass system or MPI info into any other psi routine.

+#### psi_new
+Optionally takes in a psi to copy over.
+Allocates the vector spaces and either sets values or zeros it out

+#### psi_kill/delete

+#### psi_load
+psi_load is a front end, which at the moment, only will call into the legacy ocean (cksc/cksv for core).
+In the future this is where things can branch out to accept improvements or make more general.